-When writing HTML, the <del> tag is an inline element used to indicate that a block of text has been deleted from a web page.
+When writing HTML, the <del> tag is an inline element used to indicate that a block of text was deleted from a web page.
 It is usually visually illustrated using strike-through text.
 The following sections contain information about this tag, including examples of how it is used as well as related attributes and browser compatibility.

 <p>My favorite food is <del>spaghetti</del> <ins>pizza</ins>.</p>

 My favorite food is

 Within an HTML tag, an attribute dictates certain aspects of an HTML element.
 Attributes are made up of a name and value pair; all tags support standard attributes.
 The following table shows all of the current unique HTML attributes for the <del> tag, as well as a description of each.

 |cite||Designates a URL to a document explaining why the text was deleted.|